 Ultimately, the game’s ending left many players with unanswered questions.
 The secret ending, if considered, may offer additional insights and explanations to help clarify the game’s narrative.

-How To Unlock Returnal Secret Ending
+How To Unlock Secret Ending

 Credit: IGN YouTube